 The KKT condition are the following:

 From the complementarity conditions \eqref{eq:compl}, it follows:

-In order to compute $t_i$, we can select a row $W^(i)$, find any entry $W_{i,j}>0$ and apply the previous formula.
-In the practical implementation phase, in order to make numerically more stable the estimation of $t_i$'s, we can adopt a slightly different strategy by averaging the values of $t_i$ computed per row entry $W_{i,j}>0$.
+In order to compute $t_i$, we can select a row $W^{(i)}$, find any entry $W_{i,j}>0$ and apply the previous formula.
+In the practical implementation phase, in order to make the estimation of $t_i$'s numerically more stable, we can adopt a slightly different strategy by averaging the values of $t_i$ computed per row entry $W_{i,j}>0$.